The thermoregulation mechanism

 Duration: 20-30 minutes.
 You want to raise core temperature without overheating to the point where you're too stimulated to wind down.

-Post-session: Don't shower immediately — let your body cool naturally for 15-20 minutes.
+Post-session: Don't shower immediately.
+Let your body cool naturally for 15-20 minutes.
 A cool (not cold) shower can then accelerate the temperature drop.
 Avoid intense cold plunges right before bed, as the norepinephrine spike can be too stimulating.

 Which sauna format works best for sleep

 For a pre-bed routine, sauna blankets are ideal.
-You're already lying down, the heat is gentle and enveloping, and many people combine their blanket session with calming activities — audiobooks, meditation, or just resting with eyes closed.
+You're already lying down, the heat is gentle and enveloping, and many people combine their blanket session with calming activities like audiobooks, meditation, or just resting with eyes closed.

-The HigherDOSE blanket is particularly well-suited for evening use because its max temperature (158°F) doesn't overwhelm — it creates a sustained, comfortable warmth that's more relaxing than intense.
+The HigherDOSE blanket is particularly well-suited for evening use because its max temperature (158°F) doesn't overwhelm.
+It creates a sustained, comfortable warmth that's more relaxing than intense.
 The LifePro RejuvaWrap works equally well at lower heat settings (levels 4-6 out of 9).

-The Heat Healer, with its jade and tourmaline stones, provides the most spa-like, gentle warmth — almost purpose-built for relaxation and sleep preparation.
+The Heat Healer, with its jade and tourmaline stones, provides the most spa-like, gentle warmth, almost purpose-built for relaxation and sleep preparation.